Inzela2/analyzing_memes/README.md

 - pandas: For data manipulation and analysis.
 - transformers: For zero-shot classification.
 - mediapipe: For hand gesture recognition.

-Make sure to install the exact versions as specified in the codes to avoid compatibility issues.

 How to Run